Facebook organizer holds small protest at Wichita Mayor’s home over face mask ordinance

 “We don’t need the government to micromanage our lives.
 It’s our own choice if we want to wear a mask or if we don’t wear a mask in public,” said Dan Chase, event organizer.
 “That’s absolutely no jurisdiction of the government to choose that.
 What about that old argument ‘My body, my choice’?”

-A little over a dozen showed up to support the event.
-KSN could not confirm if the Mayor and his family were at the residence during the hour and a half long protest but the house and event were monitored by nearby law enforcement.
+A little over a dozen showed up to support the event according to the organizer.
+KSN could not confirm if Mayor Whipple and his family were at the home during the hour and a half long protest, but the house and function were monitored by nearby law enforcement.

 LATEST STORIES: